MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 ## Compressed Sparse Matrices
 The formats described earlier are great for building sparse matrices, but they aren't as computationally performant than more specialized forms.
-The reverse is true for compressed sparse matrices, which should be treated as read-only rather than write-only.
+The reverse is true for compressed sparse matrix family, which should be treated as read-only rather than write-only.
-These are more difficult to understand, but with a little patience their structure can be grasped.
+These are more difficult to understand, but with a little patience their structure can be [grokked](https://en.wikipedia.org/wiki/Grok).

 ### Compressed Spare Row/Column

-The <b>C</b>ompressed <b>S</b>parse <b>R</b>ow/<b>C</b>olumn ([CSR](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html) and [CSC](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html)) formats h............
+The <b>C</b>ompressed <b>S</b>parse <b>R</b>ow/<b>C</b>olumn ([CSR](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html) and [CSC](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html)) formats are designed for computation in mind.

 ![CSR Matrix](/images/csr.gif)